zwave-js/node-zwave-js/docs/api/zniffer.md

 # Zniffer

-A Zniffer is a Z-Wave controller with special firmware that can capture Z-Wave traffic from any nearby Z-Wave device.
-This is useful for troubleshooting, as it allows you to see exactly what is being sent and received by the devices in your network.

-Using the `Zniffer` class, you can connect to a Zniffer and start capturing traffic.
+Using the `Zniffer` class, you can connect to a [Zniffer](troubleshooting/zniffer.md) and start capturing traffic.
 The captured traffic can be saved to a file, or processed by the application in real-time.

 ## Constructor